dbcook/cave-servo/servo_controller/design_docs/MaxPCB4_DB15_pinout.md

 ### GPIO

 Some of the pins on the DB15 can potentially be used as discrete GPIOs from the Teensy or WdMOS D1 Mini.
 DB15 pins 7, 8, and 14 have no other function and are always available as Teensy IOs.
-Pin 13 is also available if PEC can be fully disabled in the OnStep code.
+Pin 13 is also available if PEC is fully disabled in the OnStep code.

 ### Power 5V and 3.3Vd

 Pins 1 (digital GND), 2 (+5V), and 15 (3.3V) provide limited amounts of power that can be used to supply other digital electronics.
 The Teensy can only provide 250mA total, and some is in use on the MaxPCB4 already for pullups on the ST4 port and chip power on the StepStick driver sockets, so I advise against using pin 15 to power any offboard device.

 The 5V regulator connected to pin 2 can supply 1000 mA and is in use on the MaxPCB4 to power the Teensy (100mA @ 600MHz) and the
 WeMOS wifi module (68mA when scanning).
 Thus you can safely consume ~500mA.
+In my design there's a dedicated 12A 5V DIN rail power supply to power multiple USB devices so we don't need to fan out this output.

 ### Serial Port